 What is the best treatment for "under the skin" pimples in adults?

 Women with hormonal acne tend to have "under the skin" pimples or cysts, which are usually inflamed and painful.
-To fight them effectively, it is best to combine the right diet, a topical treatment, with hormone balancing supplements (DIM), oral antibiotics, or spironolactone (an anti-hypertensive medication that has been shown to reduce hormonal acne).
+To fight them effectively, combining the proper diet, a topical treatment, hormone-balancing supplements (DIM), oral antibiotics, or spironolactone (an anti-hypertensive medication shown to reduce hormonal acne) is best.

 For women with severe or cystic acne, it is necessary to supplement a topical treatment with oral antibiotics, accutane, or spironolactone.